About the School of Psychology and Neuroscience

 Further information on the School's research groups and centres can be found on the research pages.

 The School believes that good teaching and good research go hand-in-hand, and it takes pride in the research-based culture of teaching.
 The School has an international reputation for the quality of its teaching.
-In the Complete University Guide league tables (2019), neuroscience (anatomy and physiology) came first and psychology came fourth in the UK.
+The Guardian University Guide 2024 has the School listed first for both Psychology and Neuroscience (under Anatomy and Physiology).

 The breadth of psychology and neuroscience taught in the School is a notable strength, with significant opportunities to be exposed to a range of techniques applied to understanding the behaviour of humans and animals.
 Students have considerable contact time with researchers through tutorials and their research project and access to some of the best psychological laboratory facilities in the UK.